aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Mon Aug  4 05:29:25 2025
+Last update: Tue Aug  5 05:21:01 2025

 ### Let's play! 🎮